|

 of those cold, blustery days when I really need to trap the

+warmth next to my core.
 It also makes a great "knocking

 around town" layer that is both light and warm.
 I often